DRIV-EX: Counterfactual Explanations for Driving LLMs: Appendix: Additional DRIV-EX results

 \subsection{Retrieving injected biases}

-We finetune Llama3-8B on biased templates using the same LoRA finetuning configuration as in \autoref{sec:appendix_ft_normal}.
+We finetune Llama3-8B on biased templates using the same LoRA configuration as in \autoref{sec:appendix_ft_normal}.

-\begin{itemize} \item Vehicle bias: For samples with `Left lane change', we modify the ego vehicle type to be a `car', while for `Right lane change' ones, we set it to be a `truck'.
+\begin{itemize} \item Vehicle bias: For samples with `Left lane change', we modify the ego vehicle type to always be a `car', while for `Right lane change' ones, we set it to be a `truck'.
 No changes were made to samples leading to `Keep lane' class.
-Compared to an unbiased sample from textual highD shown in \autoref{fig:unbiased_sample}, we display its vehicle biased version in \autoref{fig:vehicle_bias_sample}. \item Digit bias: For all float numbers linked to surrounding vehicles' speeds, the last digit was changed to be in \{1,4,7\} (respectively \{2,5,8\} and \{3,6,9\}) when there is a `Left lane change' (respectively `Keep lane' and `Right lane change').
+Compared to an unbiased sample from textual highD shown in \autoref{fig:unbiased_sample}, we display its vehicle biased version in \autoref{fig:vehicle_bias_sample}. \item Digit bias: For all float numbers linked to surrounding vehicles' speeds, the last digit is changed to be in \{1,4,7\} (respectively \{2,5,8\} and \{3,6,9\}) when there is a `Left lane change' (respectively `Keep lane' and `Right lane change').
 A sample is shown in \autoref{fig:digit_bias_sample}. \end{itemize}

-We include a table regarding the driving performances of biased LLMs on unbiased, biased and reversely biased data in \autoref{tab:biased_templates}.
-We display driving performances and collision \% after a single epoch of training for a fairer comparison before catastrophic forgetting due to bias overfitting.
-As mentioned in \autoref{subsection:injected_bias}, this table shows that finetuning and evaluating on similarly biased data may hide learnt biases that lead to highly degraded performances on unbiased data.
+We include a table regarding the driving performances of biased LLMs on unbiased, biased and inversely biased data in \autoref{tab:biased_templates}.
+We display driving performances and collision ratio (\%) after a single epoch of training for a fairer comparison before catastrophic forgetting due to bias overfitting.
+As mentioned in \autoref{subsection:injected_bias}, this table shows that finetuning and evaluating on similarly biased data may hide model-learnt biases that lead to highly degraded performances on unbiased data.

-Finally, we show counterfactual explanations generated by DRIV-EX for our `injected-bias experience' (cf \autoref{subsection:injected_bias}) that perfectly change biased tokens to alter the driving decision, in \autoref{fig:vehicle_cf} (vehicle bias).
+Finally, we show counterfactual explanations generated by DRIV-EX for our `injected-bias experiment' (cf \autoref{subsection:injected_bias}) that perfectly change biased tokens to alter the driving decision, in \autoref{fig:vehicle_cf} (vehicle bias) and \autoref{fig:digit_cf} (digit bias).